 The Arab Reform Initiative was founded in 2005 by sixteen think tanks and research institutes from the Arab world, Europe and the United States.
 ARI is an independent research network with no ties to any specific country or any political agenda.

 Since its founding in 2005, ARI has built a solid reputation for producing knowledge of the Arab region through in-depth research projects, engagement in collaborative work with local partners, building the capacity for data collection and survey research in different countries, and developing a vast network of scholars, activists and practitioners who share the reform vision.

-The Arab Reform Initiative's broad goal is to mobilize the Arab research capacity through fostering public discussion and deepening ongoing debate to develop an Arab home-grown program for democratic reform.
+The Arab Reform Initiative's broad goal is to mobilize Arab research capacity to foster public discussion and deepen ongoing debate over home-grown Arab programs for democratic reform.

-ARI engages a wide range of local civil society organizations and activists from political and social movements in various Arab countries then generates policy recommendations addressed to political leaders to advance reform.
+ARI engages a wide range of civil society organizations and activists from political and social movements across the Arab world, and generates policy recommendations for political leaders to help advance reform.

 The Arab awakening triggered a deep and irresistible movement of change in the region.
 It is bringing a profound transformation in politics, governance, societies, state-society relations and in the strategic landscape of the entire region.
 It also represents a unique and decisive moment for Arab societies to shape their future.

-In this new context, ARI is expanding its mission as a regional hub for democratic transformation and to serve the region's civil society in a more strategic and sustainable manner through supporting new or young organizations and individuals to develop their initiatives on the other hand.
+In this new context, ARI is expanding its mission as a regional hub for democratic transformation.
+ARI seeks to support civil society in the Arab world in a strategic and sustainable manner, supporting organizations and individuals to develop their own initiatives.

-ARI's approach is distinguished by working with local actors defining the relevant issues to be addressed at a given moment and the appropriate strategies to tackle them.
+ARI's approach is distinguished by its work with local actors in defining relevant issues and the appropriate strategies to tackle them.
 ARI acts as a resource and as an enabling partner for actors on the ground, enhancing their capacities without substituting itself for them.

 ARI partners include over 20 think tanks and research institutes from the Arab World, Europe and the United States.

 THE ARAB PARTNERS